-- Prevent any applications from applying updates as this might tamper with its unsafe activity.
+- Preventing applications and firmware from applying updates as this might tamper with its malicious behavior.

-- Prevent the QNAP MalwareRemover application from launching if the users have installed this program on their PCs.
+- Disabling the QNAP MalwareRemover application if the users have installed this program on their PCs.

-- Load new features from the attackers' C&C server.
+- Bringing in new malware from the attackers' C&C server.

-- Alter the active time-based job schedulers (cronjobs) and init files (initialization scripts that are executed to start necessary processes as part of the boot process).
+- Altering active time-based job schedulers (cronjobs) and init files (initialization scripts that are executed to start necessary processes as part of the boot process).

-- Gather all login credentials present on the infected host and transfer them to the C&C server of its operators.
+- Harvesting all login credentials and system configuration files present on the infected host and transferring them to the C&C server of its operators.

 In response to the initial Oct.
 25 2019 reports on the QSnatch malware attack, QNAP Systems swiftly provided a live firmware update for the QTS OS itself accessible from the QTS Control Panel menu.
 The vendor also put out an update for its Malware Remover app available from QTS's App center.
 While those new versions of Malware Remover - 220.127.116.11 and 18.104.22.168, respectively - should be sufficient enough to remove QSnatch from infected devices, users should also change their already compromised login credentials to avoid reinfection.
 Last but not least, QNAP has urged customers to install the QTS Security Counselor app (also found in the QTS App Center) to bring the network security of their NAS devices to a higher level.